habibcomsats/NVFlare/docs/programming_guide/shareable.rst

 Shareable
 =========
-A :class:`Shareable<nvflare.apis.shareable.Shareable>` object represents a communication between server and client.
+A :class:`Shareable<flare.apis.shareable.Shareable>` object represents a communication between server and client.
 Technically a Shareable object is implemented as a Python dict.
 This dict contains two kinds of information:

 Headers